Shikha Uberoi: Biography

-Uberoi was born to father Mahesh (who was a table-tennis player for India) and mother Madhu in Mumbai, Maharashtra.
+Oberoi was born to father Mahesh (who was a table-tennis player for India) and mother Madhu in Mumbai, Maharashtra.
 Her family moved to Princeton, New Jersey when she was an infant.
 She has one older sister (Diya) and three younger sisters (Neha, Nikita and Nimita).
-Her four sisters are also tennis players, but of all, Shikha is by far the most successful, and the only one to represent India (the other sisters represent the United States).
-Shikha is the niece of actor Suresh Oberoi and first cousin of actors Vivek Oberoi and Akshay Oberoi.
+Her four sisters are also tennis players - Shikha is by far the most successful, and the only one to represent India (the other sisters represent the United States).
+She is the niece of actor Suresh Oberoi and first cousin of actors Vivek Oberoi and Akshay Oberoi.
+She also holds an Overseas Citizenship of India card.

 She was named the Zee Astitva Athlete of the Year 2007.
 She was one of the top-10 fastest servers in the world.
 She earned her bachelor's degree from Princeton University in Anthropology and South Asian Studies.
 She graduated with high academic standing while winning Princeton's prestigious Kit Harris Memorial Award for Leadership and Ethics.

 Uberoi launched her media and lifestyle company, SDU Seva, Inc. As of 2013, she is currently creating and producing international social issue television shows, and is a social entrepreneur.
 She speaks internationally at various diplomatic conferences on female empowerment through sport.
 She has recently been invited to sit on the board of directors of the World Economic Forum's "Global Shapers Initiative" for Bhopal.
 She is also a news and sports presenter, and coaches all levels of tennis and fitness.